 |Gus: The Polar Bear From Central Park references|

-Gus is an actual Polar Bear who lives in the Central Park Zoo.
+Gus was an actual Polar Bear who lived in the Central Park Zoo.
 Ol' Gus became famous when the Zoo's curators and specialists noticed that their once jovial bear had become lackadaisical, complacent and locked in an unhealthy routine.
 An animal psychologist was brought in to decipher just what was wrong with the 1000lb beast.
 Researchers studying Gus' case discovered that bears could indeed display psychotic tendencies and suffer from depression.
 A book, called "What's Worrying Gus?" and a dramatic play both chronicled the story of Gus.